Amácio Mazzaropi: Biography

-A comic performer from a circus background, he became popular in Brazil with his character Jeca Tatu, a portrayal of the rural caipira.
+A comic performer from a circus background, he became popular in Brazil with his character Jeca Tatu, a portrayal of the Caipira of the 20th century, originally created by the writer Monteiro Lobato.
 Mazzaropi debuted in cinema in 1951, with Sai da Frente.
 In 1958 he established his own film studio, PAM Filmes, producing and distributing his own movies.

 He died in São Paulo on June 13, 1981, of bone marrow cancer.

 Tribute

 On April 9, 2021, Google celebrated his 109th birthday with a Google Doodle.